lmondada/dphil-thesis/content/05_parallel/04_factor.md

 is fully contained within one of the partition subgraphs $\Pi_i$, then the partition of $G$ also defines a partition of $G'$ by assigning all vertices of
-$G'$ that are also in $G$ to the same subgraph $\Pi_i$ and the new vertices introduced by the right hand side of $r$ to the same subgraph as all the vertices matched by $r$ in $G$.
+$G'$ that are also in $G$ to the same subgraph $\Pi_i$ and the new vertices introduced by the right-hand side of $r$ to the same subgraph as all the vertices matched by $r$ in $G$.
 Define the subtree $T'$ of $T$ recursively as
 follows: